 Many leaders in business would say that a company is either expanding or contracting.
 To guarantee that your company survives and thrives, look at how successful businesses consistently reinvent themselves by adopting some of the strategies listed above.
 You can also adapt to the ever-changing paradigm by adding services and products to your brand.
 To grow your new relationships during your expansion and after, improve your customer’s experience by offering 24/7 consumer interaction.

 If you're interested in delivering a responsive customer experience, take a look at Smith.ai.
 Smith.ai is ideal for companies that need to respond to client requests quickly.
 We offer virtual receptionists who can not only get your customers the help they need, but also screen out unqualified leads and pass on qualified leads to in-house employees.

 Smith.ai receptionists can also make calls for you, enhancing your speed to leads and relieving your team of the strain of communicating with clients.
-Smith.ai responds to website chats, SMS texts, and Facebook chat messages to integrate your customer communications under a single source.
+Smith.ai responds to website chats and SMS texts to integrate your customer communications under a single source.